 by Cathleen S. Yonahara

-For more information on this topic, see the September 23 issue of California Employment Law Letter.
+For more information on this topic, see “San Francisco adopts flexible work arrangement ordinance” on page 4 of the November 11, 2013, issue of California Employment Law Letter.